-You may be surprised to know that despite its appearance as a new, innovative technology, 3D printing has been around since the mid-1980s.
+Despite its appearance as a new, innovative technology, 3D printing has been around since the mid-1980s.
 What used to be just industrial 3D printers the size of small cranes transformed into potentially the solution to organ shortages, the housing crisis, and the democratization of manufacturing, in just 30 years.

-Who invented 3D Printing?
+Who Invented 3D Printing?

 In May 1981, Dr Hideo Kodama at the Nagoya Municipal Industrial Research Institute published details concerning a ‘rapid prototyping‘ technique.
 This research was the first piece of literature to describe the layer-by-layer approach so intrinsic to 3D printing.
 His research involved printing photopolymers using a method which preceded stereolithography, and also spoke about cross-sectional slices of layers which lay on top of each other to form the 3D object.

 However, Dr Kodama didn’t fulfil the patent application before his deadline and was never granted the patent.
-What makes this even worse is that there are (unconfirmed) claims that Dr Kodama is a trained patent lawyer.

 Instead, we had to wait several more years for the birth of 3D printing.
 But who invented 3D printing?

-1984 – 87: Early History of 3D printing & invention of Stereolithography
+1984 – 87: Early History of 3D Printing & Invention of Stereolithography

 Three years later in 1984, three French engineers named Alain Le Méhauté, Olivier de Witte, and Jean Claude André filed a patent for the Stereolithography process.
 They were to pioneer a new manufacturing process that was to revolutionize manufacturing!